 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

-increase or decrease in fatty tissue under the skin, through overuse of a particular injection site
+increase or decrease in fatty tissue under the skin due to overuse of a particular injection site

 irritation at site where injected